jpc-hpe/my_nvim_config/README.md

 ## Plugins

 File [lazyvim.json](lazyvim.json) defines the extra plugins that you want to use.
-But it is much easier to modify that with the `LazyExtras` menu from inisde nvim.
+But it is much easier to modify that with the `LazyExtras` menu from inside NeoVim.

 For other plugins, you create files under `lua/plugins`.